-The following JavaScript modules are currently available:
+The following JavaScript modules are currently available with Oracle’s latest database release:

 , console